RyanThomas/urban-epi/README.md

 ## Requirements
 All the tools used in this analysis are open source, including the data, which are freely available on the internet.
-- Unix environment
+- Unix environment (e.g.[OSGeoLive in a virtual machine](https://live.osgeo.org/en/quickstart/virtualization_quickstart.html))
-- GDAL/OGR
+-- GDAL/OGR
-- GRASS 7.0 or GRASS 7.2 linked to the commandline call `grass`
-+ Extensions are loaded by the program: r.li, v.in.osm
-- AWK or GAWK
+-- GRASS 7.0 or GRASS 7.2 linked to the commandline call `grass` -- Extensions are loaded by the program: r.li, v.in.osm -- AWK or GAWK
-- NodeJS; osmtogeojson
+-- NodeJS (for the `osmtogeojson` commandline tool)
-- python packages
+- Anaconda
-+ osmnx
-+ matplotlib
-+ descartes
-+ shapely.geometry
-+ geopandas
-+ rtree
-+ json
-+ os, sys, glob
-- Internet connection (downloads take a long time [>1 hour] on slow internet)

 ## Setup
 Importantly, the repo is intended to be cloned into a parent directory and renamed "source".
 The name of the directory once it is cloned should be "source".